casepot/neo4j_services/neo4j_adk_services/README.md

     *   `App`: Represents an application using the ADK.
     *   `User`: Represents an end-user interacting with the application.
     *   `Session`: Represents a single conversation or interaction session.
-    *   `Event`: Represents an individual event within a session (e.g., user message, agent response, tool call).
+    *   `Event`: Represents an individual event within a session (e.g., user message, agent response, function call).
+Note: Function calls are typically found within the `event.content`.
-    *   `ToolCall`: Represents an invocation of an external tool during an event.
+    *   `ToolCall`: Represents an invocation of an external tool/function during an event, persisted as a distinct node in Neo4j for analysis.
+Data is extracted from `google.genai.types.FunctionCall` objects found in the event content.
     *   `MemoryChunk`: Represents a piece of information (derived from an event) stored for long-term memory.
     *   `Metric` (Optional): Represents a performance or usage metric associated with an event.
 *   **Relationships:**